Theraphosidae (tarantulas) in the order Araneae (spiders)

 Occurs mainly in south and central Missouri, in appropriate habitats.
 The Missouri River apparently acts as a barrier to the spider's movement into northern Missouri.

 Females secure their egg cases in silken webbing attached to the inner walls of their burrows, and guard their eggs until they hatch.
 Often, the young stay with the mother for about a week before dispersing.
 Most of our spiders live for only a single season, but tarantulas can potentially live for years.
-Females can live for up to three decades, though males rarely live more than a year.
+Females can live for more than thirty years, though males rarely live more than a year.

-Many people keep tarantulas as pets and feed them crickets, cockroaches, beetles and the like.
+The tarantula's large size and shaggy look scares many people, making them think it has a ferocious nature.
+It is actually quite shy, quick to evade humans.
+Many people keep tarantulas as pets and feed them crickets, cockroaches, and the like.
 They are docile and interesting to handle and watch.

 Spiders are predators that help control the populations of the species they consume.
 In turn, they feed other predators.
-Thus the burrows tarantulas inhabit function not only as places to lie-in-wait for potential meals, but also as refuges from lizards, birds, skunks and other enemies.
+The burrows tarantulas inhabit function not only as places to lie-in-wait for potential meals, but also as refuges from lizards, birds, skunks, and other enemies.